California Challenge

 Backpack the Lost Coast

-Immerse yourself in the wildness of the most untouched stretch of beach in the country.
+We’ll head to the wildness of the most untouched stretch of beach in the country.
 Journey for four days among black sand and pebbly beaches and hop over barnacled boulders.
 Learn how to read a tide table, with steep cliffs on one side, and the vast expanse of the Pacific on the other.
 Some days may have bluebird skies, while on others you’ll stroll in and out of mystical fog.
 This is one magical hike you and your friends will never, ever forget.

 Dates and Prices